andytudhope/conditional-token-docs/source/conditional-tokens/contract.md

 The important point to grasp here is that DollaCoin may be staked in the contract as collateral in order to take a position in either of our two examples, or indeed, both.
 In other words, there are _shallow_ positions like `$:(LO)`, or _deep_ positions like `$:(A|B)&(LO)`.
 Stake in shallow positions can only be obtained through locking collateral directly in the contract; stake in deeper positions may be accessed by burning stake in shallower positions.
 The resulting nested and interconnected positions are what we are talking about when we say that every one of the millions of future tokens ought to have a market associated with it that can genuinely survive due to its access to a global liquidity pool.

-It's easiest to see this at work if we draw out a DAG (directed acyclic graph), which shows all positions backed by `$` that are contingent on either or both of our example conditions:
+It's easiest to see this at work if we draw out the same graph as earlier, hopefully now with greater understanding:

 ![DAG](../img/all-positions-from-two-conditions.png)